The counter DApp

 - start the main user interaction loop.

-Creating a wallet
+Create a wallet

-If this DApp were running in a web browser, it would begin by connecting to the browser's Midnight Lace wallet extension.
+If this DApp were running in a web browser, it would begin by connecting to the browser's Lace wallet extension.
 Instead, the counter DApp is running outside any web browser, so it initializes a 'headless' wallet to be used for funding transactions.

 Depending on the user's input in the interactive buildWallet